 Dynatrace also captured other actions that the system automatically triggered as the application started, including the calls-to-action the user tapped through and where the crash occurred.
 Mobile DevOps practitioners have access to the entire context of what the user was doing leading up to the crash as well as the subsequent details.

 Dynatrace takes this data up another notch by providing a video replay of that session via a capability called Session Replay, which practitioners can turn on optionally per application.
 When enabled, it allows the practitioner to see exactly what the user saw during the session, including navigation, orientation changes, and all interactions with the interface, such as typing in information or opening files.
-Dynatrace captures session video securely, and the practitioners’ organization has full control over what gets stored and what gets displayed to practitioners.
+Dynatrace securely captures session video, and the practitioners’ organization has full control over what gets stored and displayed to practitioners.
 Session Replay is GDPR compliant and captures no PII data.

 Deeper mobile DevOps insights into connected services using trace information

 As mobile DevOps practitioners know, a mobile native application exists in a much larger context.
 There is a slew of services underneath the mobile native application.
 Dynatrace connects the dots so you can link the user session and capture what their actions on the application were.
 Practitioners can now trace this context back through the corresponding service flow to understand the back-end components involved in responding to these requests.

 The following screenshot shows inbound traffic coming from the mobile native application as it hits the EasyTravelWebserver service.
 The traffic then splits off into two further services (EasyTravelService and CustomerFrontendREST), both of which then split off into other services and so on, all the way back to a request being sent to the database.